Deatrich Wise

-Deatrich Wise (born May 6, 1965) is a former American football defensive tackle who played two seasons with the BC Lions of the Canadian Football League.
-He was drafted by the Seattle Seahawks in the ninth round of the 1988 NFL Draft.
-He first enrolled at Alabama State University before transferring to Jackson State University.
-He was also a member of the New Orleans Saints and Tampa Bay Storm.
+Deatrich Wise (born May 6, 1965) is an American former professional football defensive tackle who played for the BC Lions of the Canadian Football League (CFL) and the Tampa Bay Storm of the Arena Football League (AFL).
+He was selected by the Seattle Seahawks in the ninth round of the 1988 NFL draft.
+He played college football at Alabama State University and Jackson State University.

-Early years
+Early life

 Wise played high school football at Evergreen High School in Evergreen, Alabama.
 He played on the offensive and defensive lines as well as spending time as a placekicker.
 He received the Defensive Lineman of the Year Award, and the Wendell Hart Memorial Trophy for Most Valuable Player in 1983.

 College career

 Wise first played college football for the Alabama State Hornets of Alabama State University.
 He transferred to play for the Jackson State Tigers of Jackson State University.
 The Tigers made the NCAA Division I-AA football playoffs in 1985, 1986 and 1987.